helixscript/INSPIIRED2/README.md

 - Resource names are case-sensitive and must match installed HMM, vector, and reference files.
 - Barcodes and linkers should remain distinguishable after the configured mismatch allowances are applied.
-- A subject identifier should refer to the same biological subject wherever longitudinal integration-site tracking is intended.

 ## Standard workflow

 The normal pipeline is a daisy chain: the primary RDS output of one module becomes the input to the next.
+Modules are chained together in a shell script passed to the Docker image.

 ```bash
 #!/usr/bin/env bash